 Second, we analyse deviations from fundamental value over the sample period by investigating the type of behaviour which might drive any revealed house price bubble components of the departures from fundamental value.
 In particular we ask: are bubbles driven by an overreaction by households to the expected future value of real income, or driven by price alone - a band-wagon or momentum effect, whereby agents tend to buy after price increases and sell after price decreases?
-Such distinctions are important not least because of the policy implications regarding the economy-wide management of such bubbles, which of course may differ according to the type of behaviour predominant in driving house price bubbles.
+Such distinctions are important not least because of the policy implications regarding the economy-wide management of such bubbles, which may differ according to the type of behaviour predominant in driving house price bubbles.4 reasons, which, when viewed collectively, identify New Zealand as unique in comparison with other OECD countries and, as a result, a paragon to compare and contrast international experiences.

-As indicated above we investigate both the U.K. and New Zealand house prices.
-An analysis for the U.K. is conducted by Black et al. (2006), while Fraser et al. (2008 forthcoming) investigate the New Zealand housing market.
+As indicated above, we investigate both U.K. and New Zealand house prices.
+An analysis for the U.K. is conducted by Black et al. (2006), while Fraser et al. (2008) investigate the New Zealand housing market.
 No effort however is made to compare the results of these countries.
-The current paper provides such comparison and is motivated by several reasons, which, when viewed collectively, identify New Zealand as unique in comparison with other OECD countries and, as a result, a paragon to which compare and contrast international experiences.
+The current paper provides such comparison and is motivated by several

-&lt;sup>1 For example, bubbles driven solely by the overreaction hypothesis may be managed by the authorities' ability to 'talk-up' or 'talk-down' expectations.
+4 For example, bubbles driven solely by the overreaction hypothesis may be managed by the authorities' ability to 'talk-up' or 'talk-down' expectations.

-Arguably the most important of these in the current context is that New Zealand households hold a disproportionately high percentage of their assets in housing (Claus and Scobie, 2001) and has experienced a relatively high number of housing peaks in recent years (van den Noord, 2006).
-Further, not only is the probability of reaching another peak if interest rates were to increase substantially greater in New Zealand (van den Noord, 2006) but the economy is particularly vulnerable to higher interest rates (The Economist 2006a, 2006b).
-Such features along with the fact that the New Zealand economy is recognised as being one of the most liberal in the world (Bollard et al., 1996), can provide policy-makers with an international exemplar of house price dynamics where household portfolios are particularly sensitive to changes in housing wealth.
-Further these portfolios have been constructed against a background of rapid structural change from a highly interventionist to what is now a relatively liberal economic system and one where migration issues have historically impacted on the pricing process.
+Arguably, the most important of these in the current context is that New Zealand households hold a disproportionately high percentage of their assets in housing (Claus and Scobie, 2001), in part a consequence of the tax treatment of rental property, including loss attributing qualifying companies (LAQCs) which allows the offsetting of losses on investment properties against personal income tax and the lack of any capital gains tax (see for example Herring, 2006 and Reserve Bank Governor's speech, 2006).
+New Zealand has experienced a relatively high number of housing peaks in recent years (van den Noord, 2006).
+Further, not only is the probability of house prices falling sharply increased if interest rates were to increase substantially greater in New Zealand (van den Noord, 2006) but the economy is particularly vulnerable to higher interest rates (The Economist, 2006a, 2006b).

+Such features along with the fact that the New Zealand economy is recognised as being one of the most liberal in the world (Bollard et al., 1996) can provide policy-makers with an international exemplar of house price dynamics where household portfolios are particularly sensitive to changes in housing wealth.
+Further, these portfolios have been constructed against a background of rapid structural change from a highly interventionist to what is now a relatively liberal economic system5 and one where migration issues have historically impacted on the pricing process.